-The specification and testing requirements for FFCI need to be clarified in the Grid Code.
+The specification and testing requirements for FFCI need to be clarified in the Grid Code - and this clarification fed into G99 which also needs to be updated to reflect this.

 Why

 Manufacturers of Power Park Modules need clarity on the FFCI requirements so that then can ensure compliance at the point of manufacture.
 It is not possible to test for compliance with the FFCI requirements on site, so it is crucially important that the requirements are specified with complete clarity and freedom from ambiguity.